First of all, tell me how you approached photography.

 I decided to take a few classes on basic digital photography, at a small school in my neighborhood.
 The teacher asked me what would like to shoot I answered right away: people but I’m shy.
 We went on a field trip and he showed me how to do it.
 I have never stopped since.
 I am mostly self-taught.
 I learn as I shoot It’s a bit overwhelming so much technicality.
 I love the streets and meeting new people.
 I would love to do studio too but never had the opportunity to collaborate.
 Very competitive industry.

 « I always been fascinated by NY since I came for the first time »

 How long have you lived in NYC?
 Where did you live before?
 Why NYC?

 I have been living in NYC since 1999.
-Ouch time flies.
+Ouch, time flies.
 I was born and raised in Marseille France.
 I always been fascinated by NY since I came for the first time with my high school as part of a student exchange.
 When I arrived I knew it was for me.
 I belonged.
-Anyway, it took me a lot of back and forth and a major mid life crisis to finally give it a try.
-I went by myself on vacation and decided to do whatever I can to stay.
+Anyway, it took me a lot of back and forth and a major mid-life crisis to finally give it a try.
+I went by myself on vacation and decided to do whatever I could to stay.
 My background is in dance and fitness.
 But when I arrived I couldn’t work legally so I got a student visa that allows me to stay more than 3 months.

 Do you take pictures in film?
 What camera do you use?

 I shot film but with a point-and-shoot when I was young just for fun.
 I also have a Contax T3 that I use once in a while.
 I’m currently shooting with Sony a 7rIII And Sony 6400 with a Japanese vintage lens.
 Polaroids too are my fav.